-During our fiscal year ended May 31, 2022, the members of the Nominating, Compliance and Corporate Governance Committee were Wesley E. Johnson, Jr., Jan Stern Reed and Michael E. Tarnoff.
-Each director who served on the Nominating, Compliance and Corporate Governance Committee has been determined by our Board of Directors to be independent under the Nasdaq listing standards.
+During our fiscal year ended May 31, 2023, the members of the Nominating, Compliance and Corporate Governance Committee were Wesley E. Johnson, Jr., Jan Stern Reed and Michael E. Tarnoff.
+On July 19, 2023, Eileen O. Auen was appointed to our Nominating, Compliance and Corporate Governance Committee.
+Our Board has determined that each director serving on the Nominating, Compliance and Corporate Governance Committee is independent under the Nasdaq listing standards.
 Mr. Johnson serves as the Chair of the Committee.
-The Nominating, Compliance and Corporate Governance Committee met five times during the fiscal year ended May 31, 2022.
+The Nominating, Compliance and Corporate Governance Committee met nine times during the fiscal year ended May 31, 2023.
 All of such meetings were attended, either in person or telephonically, by all of the members of the Nominating, Compliance and Corporate Governance Committee.
-The Nominating, Compliance and Corporate Governance Committee did not take action by unanimous written consent during the fiscal year ended May 31, 2022.
+The Nominating, Compliance and Corporate Governance Committee took action by unanimous written consent on one occasion during the fiscal year ended May 31, 2023.